rzyns/ComfyUI_LoRA_Sidebar/README.md

 - Easily filter LoRAs by base model (and any search term, obviously)
 - View LoRA details via LoRA Info popup, includes important model info and has easy to copy trained words and tags
 - Drag and drop LoRAs to create or update LoRA nodes on the canvas
   - Drag and drop images from the LoRA Info popup to load entire workflows (if metadata exists)
 - Categorize and sort your LoRAs in multiple ways such as folder structure and automatic or custom tags
 - Works with custom LoRAs - Allows easy editing of LoRA details
 - Provides NSFW protection for all those LoRAs that you don't remember downloading 😁
+  - Lots of customization and options here including folder level settings
 - Battle tested with very large (9000+ models) LoRA libraries
 - Supports symlinks!
 - Supports video preview files, because why not
+- Supports SD 3.5 and Illustrious LoRAs
+- Supports local saved sha256 hashes

 ## Installation
 ### Registry / Manager